Stefano Domenicali

-Stefano Domenicali (born 11 May 1965) is an Italian motorsport executive and the current CEO of Formula One Group since 2021.
+Stefano Domenicali (born 11 May 1965) is an Italian motorsport executive and the current CEO of the Formula One Group since 2021.

 Early life

 Domenicali was born in Imola, the son of a banker.
 As a child, he used to go to the Autodromo Enzo e Dino Ferrari racetrack at weekends to help out in the paddock and in the media centre – an experience that piqued his interest in motor racing.

 Career

 Domenicali studied business administration at University of Bologna, graduating in 1991.
 Upon graduation he joined Ferrari where he worked in the finance department.
 Between 1992 and 1994, he was race director at Mugello and was involved in DTM and other racing series.
 In 1995 he was appointed head of personnel in Ferrari's sporting department and was involved with sponsorship liaison, before being promoted to Team Manager in December 1996.

 He remained there until January 2001.
 After a brief stint as Logistics Manager, he became the team's Sporting Director in 2002.